asyncapi/community/docs/styleguide/seo.md

 ---
 title: SEO
-description: This guide gives advice on how to implement SEO when creating tutorials for our project.
+description: This guide gives advice on how to implement SEO when creating tutorials and other forms of content for Asyncapi.
 ---

 ## What is SEO?